adjust/kafka_fdw/README.md

 CREATE FOREIGN TABLE
 must specify the two meta columns for partition and offset.
-These can be named abritrary just must be specified wich is what using options.
+These can be named arbitrary just must be specified wich is what using options.
 Note offset is a sql reserved keyword so naming a column `offset` needs quotation when used.
 The remaining columns must match the expected csv message format.